amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

 2. We ran a series of unit tests to validate the more complex lenses.
 These tests confirmed that the output of creates and puts were as expected.

-After manually validating that SS found the desired lenses, we validated the lenses synthesized in other modes by comparing those lenses to the ground truth of SS.
+After manually validating that the SS mode found the desired lenses, we validated other modes by matching their output to that of SS.

                                 -------------